Nitrogenase: Variations

+Most, if not all, natural organisms carrying genes for an alternative nitrogenase also carry genes for the regular MoFe nitrogenase.
+The MoFe nitrogenase is the most efficient in that it wastes less ATP on reducing H+ into H2 than the alternative nitrogenases (see #General mechanism below).
+When Mo is present, the expression of the alternative nitrogenases is repressed, so that only the more efficient enzyme is used.

-The Anf nitrogenase in Azotobacter vinelandii is organized in an anfHDGKOR operon.
+The FeFe nitrogenase in Azotobacter vinelandii (a model organism for nitrogenase engineering) is organized in an anfHDGKOR operon.
 This operon still requires some of the Nif genes to function.
-An engineered minimal 10-gene operon that incorporates these additional essential genes has been constructed.
+A minimal 10-gene operon that incorporates these additional essential genes has been constructed in the lab.

 Mechanism

 General mechanism

 Nitrogenase is an enzyme responsible for catalyzing nitrogen fixation, which is the reduction of nitrogen (N2) to ammonia (NH3) and a process vital to sustaining life on Earth.
 There are three types of nitrogenase found in various nitrogen-fixing bacteria: molybdenum (Mo) nitrogenase, vanadium (V) nitrogenase, and iron-only (Fe) nitrogenase.
 Molybdenum nitrogenase, which can be found in diazotrophs such as legume-associated rhizobia, is the nitrogenase that has been studied the most extensively and thus is the most well characterized.
-Figures 1-2 display the crystal structure and key catalytic components of molybdenum nitrogenase extracted from Azotobacter vinelandii.
 Vanadium nitrogenase and iron-only nitrogenase can both be found in select species of Azotobacter as an alternative nitrogenase.
 Equations 1 and 2 show the balanced reactions of nitrogen fixation in molybdenum nitrogenase and vanadium nitrogenase respectively.

+Recent refinements to the kinetic framework of Mo-nitrogenase (1) suggest that the minimum energetic cost of N2 reduction is higher than previously assumed, corresponding to approximately 25 MgATP per N2.
+This revision is based on the observation that electron transfer from the Fe protein to the FeMo cofactor is not always productive, as MgATP dependent conformational gating introduces a significant number of unproductive electron transfer cycles.
+This diminishes the overall efficiency of coupling between ATP hydrolysis and substrate reduction, consequently increasing the total ATP requirement for catalysis.

 All nitrogenases are two-component systems made up of Component I (also known as dinitrogenase) and Component II (also known as dinitrogenase reductase).
-Component I is a MoFe protein in molybdenum nitrogenase, a VFe protein in vanadium nitrogenase, and a Fe protein in iron-only nitrogenase.
-Component II is a Fe protein that contains the Fe-S cluster (Figure 3: top), which transfers electrons to Component I. Component I contains 2 key metal clusters: the P-cluster (Figure 3: middle), and the FeMo-cofactor (FeMo-co) (Figure 3: bottom).
+Component I is a MoFe protein in molybdenum nitrogenase, a VFe protein in vanadium nitrogenase, and an Fe protein in iron-only nitrogenase.
+Component II is a Fe protein that contains the Fe-S cluster., which transfers electrons to Component I. Component I contains 2 metal clusters: the P-cluster, and the FeMo-cofactor (FeMo-co, M-cluster).
 Mo is replaced by V or Fe in vanadium nitrogenase and iron-only nitrogenase respectively.
-During catalysis, electrons flow from a pair of ATP molecules within Component II to the Fe-S cluster, to the P-cluster, and finally to the FeMo-co, where reduction of N2 to NH3 takes place.
+During catalysis, 2 equivalents of MgATP are hydrolysed which helps to decrease the potential of the to the Fe-S cluster and drive reduction of the P-cluster, and finally to the FeMo-co, where reduction of N2 to NH3 takes place.